 You want to transport products between China and Vietnam, but you want to know more in terms of transport mode and regulations?
 Good news!
-DocShipper has created a "destination guide" for you.
+DocShipper has created a "destination guide" for you, which includes information about freight shipping from China to Vietnam.
 This guide contains all the important information you need to know about transporting goods between China and Vietnam.

 Our logistics experts study each of your requests according to your needs and determine the most appropriate transportation method for your project.

 DocShipper Alert: Looking to optimize your supply chain?
 Look no further!
 DocShipper is here to help.
 We offer customized transportation solutions to meet all your import-export needs, with special expertise.
 Contact us today to learn how we can help you achieve your international growth goals.

 The different methods of transportation between China and Vietnam?

 In this guide, we will explore the different shipping methods available between the two countries: air freight, road freight and ocean freight.
 We'll compare the three different options, and provide multiple tips for preparing your shipment.

 DocShipper Tips: If your shipment is larger than 2 CBM, you don't have urgent deadlines, and your goods are far from the Vietnamese border, then sea freight is the best option.

 Note DocShipper: If you have any questions regarding the shipment of your goods, or if you would like a quote, please contact our experts.

 Sea freight is the most common method of shipping goods.
 Indeed, this type of transportation is the cheapest method.